 3.2.
-Auxiliary Encoder Input [-EB1]
+Auxiliary Encoder Interface [-EB1/-EB2]

-The Auxiliary Encoder connector gives you a second encoder input channel.
+The Auxiliary Encoder connector gives you a second encoder channel.
 This channel is typically used for dual loop applications.

 Use the AuxiliaryFeedbackType parameter to configure the drive to accept an encoder signal type.